 Answer: Yes you can!
 Any qualified buyer can use the USDA program to purchase their next home.
 The program is not reserved only for first time homeowners.

 Question: Is there a limit on how much income your household can make each year with the Rural Development program ?
 Where do I find this information?
 L. Bolden – Brandon FL

 Answer: Yes, each county has a different limit based on a verify of factors – number or members in the household, elderly and disabilities.
-Please click the underlined link to read more about USDA income limits in Florida.
+Please click the underlined link to read more about the current USDA Household Income Limits.
 Please remember, the USDA income limits apply to ALL members in the household that generate income, not only the parties on the loan application.
 The only exception to this is working Full time students.
 If they work, their max income included is $480.00 per year…regardless of how much they make.
 However, if they are a dependant, this income can be off set and canceled because households always take a $480 deduction for dependents.
 If your income appears to be close to the limit, please contact us so we can formally review with you.
 We are always happy to help.

 Question: My income is currently under the USDA Collier County limit right now, what happens if I get a raise at my job and my income goes over the limit in the future?
 J. Carney – Marco Island, FL